superbox-dev/unipi-control/README.md

 #### Calibration

 The covers save its cover and tilt position in a temporary file each time a stop command is executed.
-If the Unipi control is interrupted, and a command (open/closing) is currently being executed, or the system is restarted, the calibration mode is enabled.
+If the Unipi Control is interrupted, and a command (open/closing) is currently being executed, or the system is restarted, the calibration mode is enabled.
-When the Unipi control starts in calibration mode, the cover fully open and disable calibration mode.
+When the Unipi Control starts in calibration mode, the cover fully open and disable calibration mode.
 This is required for the correct cover and tilt position.

 ### Logging